samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ### Comparing actual and predicted thrombolysis use in subgroups of patients

-We can select subgroups from the 10k patient cohort and the observed data (where we create subgroups of patients who attend each hospital).
+We can select subgroups from the 10k patient cohort and the observed data (where we create subgroups of patients who attend each hospital and observed whetehr they were actually given thrombolysis or not).
 The subgroups selected were:

 * Mild stroke severity (NIHSS < 5)
 * No precise onset time